Diyckstra/terraform-provider-deyckstra/website/docs/r/default_vpc_dhcp_options.md

 ### Removing `aws_default_vpc_dhcp_options` from your configuration

-The `aws_default_vpc_dhcp_options` resource allows you to manage a region's default DHCP Options Set, but Terraform cannot destroy it.
-Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the DHCP Options Set.
+The `aws_default_vpc_dhcp_options` resource allows you to manage a region's default DHCP options set, but Terraform cannot destroy it.
+Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the DHCP options set.
-You can resume managing the DHCP Options Set via the cloud console.
+You can resume managing the DHCP options set via the cloud console.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - ID of the DHCP Options Set.
+* `id` - ID of the DHCP options set.
-* `arn` - ARN of the DHCP Options Set.
+* `arn` - ARN of the DHCP options set.

 ## Import

-VPC DHCP Options can be imported using the `dhcp options id`, e.g.,
+VPC DHCP options can be imported using the `dhcp options id`, e.g.,

 ```
 $ terraform import aws_default_vpc_dhcp_options.default_options dopt-d9070ebb